Mariusthvdb/custom-ui/README.md

 Note that this adapted version still holds all options of the original custom-ui.
 Since that was designed for Homeassistant   States, and we now live Lovelace, many of these options are no longer supported.
 I haven't yet streamlined the file to cut out these, as I am not sure whether Lovelace won't ever bring these back.
 'Per entity theming' for one was a major feature now defunct.
 As are all other features specifically used in the state-cards.
 Like `show_last_changed`.
 We all now how to do that easily in Lovelace.

-For a still valid explanation of the JavaScript templating Custom-ui uses, I best simply point you to the [original docs on the subject](https://github.com/andrey-git/home-assistant-custom-ui/blob/master/docs/templates.md).
+For a still valid explanation of the JavaScript templating custom-ui uses, I best simply point you to the [original docs on the subject](https://github.com/andrey-git/home-assistant-custom-ui/blob/master/docs/templates.md).

 ## Learn core Homeassistant customization
 It goes without saying that custom-ui is an extension of core HA functionality.
 As such, you should understand what is documented on [Homeassisant.io](https://www.home-assistant.io/docs/configuration/customizing-devices/) about the subject.